nnnnat/plantera/README.md

 ## server
 Plantera's API service is built with express + mongoose + mongoDB

-To start server run `npm  ` followed by `npm start` from the ./server directory
+To start server run `npm i` followed by `npm start` from the ./server directory

 ## client
 Plantera's frontend is built with React + Redux + de.css